 When we at gigaaa send out our first technology information and system we have developed, most business partners expect to read about voice assistant and “voice first” services.
 But we have put the focus on something else.
-It´s smart devices because with gigaaa any device becomes smart.
+It’s smart devices because with gigaaa every device can become smart.
 With the introduction of smartphones and graphical user interfaces in 2007 by Apple, Internet access moved within a couple of years into the pocket of every Internet user.
 Changes in life and the global economy were bigger than ever before.
 Leading companies around the world immediately announced the “Mobile First” strategy.
-But that is nothing compared to what we will see the coming years.
+But that is nothing compared to what we will see the upcoming years.
 The biggest upheavals in the history of mankind are coming with Voice User Interfaces and AI Personal Assistants.
 And that is because instead of having one smart device called smartphone, you will speak to billions of devices and all of them will be smarter than anything you can imagine today.
-Like the kids today, when they see a screen they start touching it because they just assume it’s a touchscreen.
+Like the kids today, when they see a screen, they start touching it because they just assume it’s a touchscreen.
 The next generation will walk up to devices and just start talking to them.
 And if it doesn’t respond, people will think it´s broken.
 This sounds crazy to you?
 Well, then you should see the number of voice-enabled devices Amazon and Google Assistant have presented at the CES in Las Vegas last week.
 Amazon’s Alexa booth at last week’s CES tech show in Las Vegas showed one big picture: If electricity runs through it, it can work with the Alexa voice assistant.
 Telling this a song from Seal comes to my mind also called crazy when he sings:

 “But we’re never gonna survive, unless